-4.27.1 The Board of Trustees may consider naming honors for an individual who, through exemplary personal, professional or civic endeavors, has had a significant, lasting and measurable impact on the College, local region, state, nation or the world.
+- 4.27.1 The Board of Trustees may consider naming honors for an individual who, through exemplary personal, professional or civic endeavors, has had a significant, lasting and measurable impact on the College, local region, state, nation or the world.
 Years of dedicated service to the institution as an employee in and of itself shall not be considered sufficient justification for naming.
-At least one year must elapse before an individual formerly employed by or associated with East Central College may be nominated for naming honors.

-- 4.27.2 The Board of Trustees may also consider naming honors for individuals, families, partnerships, corporations, foundations or organizations who make a substantial monetary gift to the College or the East Central College Foundation.
+At least one year must elapse before an individual formerly employed by or associated with East Central College may be nominated for naming honors. - 4.27.2 The Board of Trustees may also consider naming honors for individuals, families, partnerships, corporations, foundations or organizations who make a substantial monetary gift to the College or the East Central College Foundation.
 In the case of a pledged gift, naming will take place only when the financial pledge has been fulfilled.
-Amounts for naming opportunities will be set and adjusted periodically by the East Central College Board of Trustees. - 4.27.3 Naming proposals must be prepared confidentially to protect the privacy of the nominee and his or her family while the proposal is under consideration.
+Amounts for naming opportunities will be set and adjusted periodically by the East Central College Board of Trustees.

+- 4.27.3 Naming proposals must be prepared confidentially to protect the privacy of the nominee and his or her family while the proposal is under consideration.
 Proposals must be presented in writing to the College president and must include supporting justification.
 The credentials, character and reputation of each individual, organization or corporation for whom a naming is being considered will be carefully scrutinized and evaluated.
 No naming will be approved or continued that will call into serious question the public respect of the College. - 4.27.4 When a building or significant area has been named, the College will continue to use the name so long as the building or area remains in use and serves its original function.
-When the use has changed such as it must be demolished, substantially renovated or rebuilt, the College may discontinue use of the name. - 4.28 Facilities Use Policy (Adopted 11-2-1987; Revised 3-4-2002; Revised 5-9-2016) As a service to the community, East Central College allows community members to utilize College facilities, campus and resources if such use does not conflict with the College's operations and educational mission.
-East Central College students, employees and alumni will receive priority with regard to the use of College facilities and resources.
-Community members may apply for use of College facilities and resources as described in this Policy, and, when applicable, consistent with the College's Expressive Activities policy (BP4.43) for use of outdoor spaces.
-All College facilities and grounds are tobacco free.
+When the use has changed such as it must be demolished, substantially renovated or rebuilt, the College may discontinue use of the name.

+4.28 Facilities Use Policy (Adopted 11-2-1987; Revised 3-4-2002) East Central College welcomes community use of College facilities and resources although priority of access to all College facilities and resources will be given to East Central College students, employees and alumni.